Copp31/Code-parts/exempleReadMe.md

  <br>
 ### Introduction <a name="introduction"></a>
 <br>
-The purpose of this project is to be able to easily **share the script functions** used in Fastercom's client projects.
+The purpose of this project is to be able to easily **share script functions** used in client projects.

 For developers, it's also possible to test all the functions or a specific one when you launch **run.js** from the command-line interface.
 You will see the results of each test in the terminal.